One of the oldest routes in America, and immortalised by Nat King Cole, Route 66 is undoubtedly an iconic road trip adventure.

 Travellers from outside of the country will usually fly into O’Hare International Airport, while those catching a domestic flight can choose from a selection of hubs including Chicago Midway airport and Chicago Rockford airport.

 That said, this is a mammoth route, which joins up with many other highways and roads in many other States, so you don’t have to start in Chicago, you can choose to drive just a part of the route if limited by timing and costs.
+Here is a list of the 10 best major cities on Route 66.

 Of course, travel documentation you’ll need for entering the USA includes a valid passport and an ESTA visa.
 And if you’re planning on driving, make sure you have your drivers license on you at all times.